Triazic/rust_threading/doc/characters/Lorel.md

 ## Character Traits
 Themed around a connection with royalty (real or imagined), arrogance, cleanliness.
 Lorel may not be her real name.
 Potential delusions of grandeur.
 Enjoyed chess as a child.
+Initially has no reason to accompany the party.
+Perhaps gets kicked out of her circles later on.

 ## Combat
 Themed around: